DerellLicht/ndir32/readme.txt

 Web:   derelllicht.com

 ****************************************************************************************
-This project is licenced under Creative Commons CC0 1.0 Universal;
+This project is licensed under Creative Commons CC0 1.0 Universal;
 https://creativecommons.org/publicdomain/zero/1.0/

 The person who associated a work with this deed has dedicated the work to the